JuliaDatabases/MySQL.jl/README.md

 The results can be materialized as a data sink that implements the Tables.jl interface.
 E.g. `MySQL.Query(conn, sql) |> DataFrame` or `MySQL.Query(conn, sql) |> columntable`

-Passing `append=true` as a keyword argument will cause the resultset to be _appended_ to the sink instead of replacing.

 #### MySQL.execute!

 ```julia